Home > Solid Waste Management > Mosquito Control > Tips and Resources

 Since its creation in 1935, the goal of Miami-Dade County's Mosquito Control Division is to control the mosquito population using the most effective methods, techniques, equipment and insecticides, thus enhancing the quality of life for all residents and reducing the possibility of mosquito-transmitted disease.

-Springtime mosquito control tips
+Mosquito control tips